 I have hearing loss, what now?

-If your results indicate possible hearing loss, there are a few steps you can take to find out what sort of treatment is right for you.
-First, contacting a hearing care professional can provide additional information on hearing loss, hearing aids, and any other questions you may have.
-You can visit an audiologist, or get started by contacting a Lexie Expert™.
+If your results indicate possible hearing loss, there are steps you can take to find out what sort of treatment is right for you.
+First, contacting a doctor, preferably an ear-nose-throat doctor (an ENT), because your condition may require specialized care.
+Over-the-counter hearing aids are only suitable for persons with mild to moderate hearing loss, who are 18 years or older.

-Once you’ve worked with a professional to best understand your options, you may find that a hearing aid is right for you.
-Getting a hearing aid is easier—and more affordable—than ever.
-For example, the Lexie OTC hearing aids are available for purchase directly online and comes with a risk-free trial to ensure you’re completely satisfied.
+Once you’ve consulted/spoken with your doctor or ENT to best understand your options, you may find that an OTC hearing aid is right for you.
+Getting an OTC hearing aid is easy and affordable.
+Our Lexie OTC hearing aids are available for purchase directly online and come with a risk-free trial to ensure you are completely satisfied.